supriya-s-jadhav/AWS-Certifications/1.AWS Cloud Practitioner/ReadMe.md

 # AWS Cloud Practitioner

+AWS Cloud Practitioner repository is about AWS Certified Cloud Practitioner exam preparation guide.
+Useful links from AWS site are added.
+This can be considered as a good starting point to prepare for the exam.

 AWS Certified Cloud Practitioner exam is foundational level certification.
 It is intended for anyone, from absolute beginner to IT experienced person.

-AWS Certified Cloud Practitioner (AWS CCP) exam overview and preparation guide.
-Useful links from AWS site are added.
-This can be considered as a good starting point to prepare for the exam.

 AWS Certified Cloud Practitioner Exam is the easiest exam to pass for anyone with no prior cloud experience.
-I would highly recommend anyone who are on the journey of AWS certification to start with this basic certification and it also helps in boosting the experience.
+I would highly recommend anyone who are on the journey of AWS certification to start with this basic certification and it also helps in boosting the confidence.
 I wish everyone all the best !!

 # My experience in passing AWS Certified Cloud Practitioner